A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 In Brooklyn, nine-year-old Jax joins Ma, a curmudgeonly witch who lives in his building, on a quest to deliver three baby dragons to a magical world, and along the way discovers his true calling.

-A child kid wearing a t-shirt, skirt, sneakers, and a crown, holds up a tray full of mochi with one hand.
+Book cover for Jasmine Toguchi: Mochi Queen, showing a child kid holding up a tray full of mochi with one hand.

 Jasmine Toguchi, Mochi Queen